Tel: +64 (0)6 323 6146

 Example pasture cover formulas for entering into the EC-09 Electronic Plate Counter can be found in the handbook or on the Feed Budget Cycle page.

-Also available without the EC-09 Electronic Plate Counter as the Jenquip Manual Folding Plate Meter.
-The EC-09 Electronic Plate Counter can be purchased as a separate upgrade kit for any existing Jenquip Folding Plate Meter.
+Also available without the EC-09 Electronic Plate Counter as the Jenquip Manual Plate Meter.
+The EC-09 Electronic Plate Counter can be purchased as a separate upgrade kit for any existing Jenquip Plate Meter.

 Electronic Plate Counter — automatically records readings and calculates pasture cover.